Azure/azure-sdk-for-js/sdk/core/logger/README.md

-# Azure Logger library for JS
+# Azure Logger library for JavaScript

 The `@azure/logger` package can be used to enable logging in the Azure SDKs for JavaScript.